The last five databases

 working paper, we present carbon footprint estimations for Belgium based on global multi-regional input-output (MRIO) tables that have been made consistent with detailed Belgian national accounts.
 According to our calculations, Belgium’s carbon footprint is substantially higher than its productionbased emissions, which means that Belgium is a net importer of GHG emissions.
 Moreover, our results show that consistency with detailed national accounts does matter for MRIO-based carbon footprint calculations, in particular for a small open economy like Belgium.

-Working Paper 10-17 (en),
+Working Papers - Working Paper 10-17 (en),

 This paper proposes a new model to account for unobserved heterogeneity in empirical modelling.
 The model extends the well-known Finite Mixture (or Latent Class) Model by using the Johnson family of distributions for the component densities.
 Due to the great variety of distributional shapes that can be assumed by the Johnson family, the method does not impose the usual a priori assumptions regarding the type of densities that are mixed.

-Working Paper 14-17 (en),
+Working Papers - Working Paper 14-17 (en),

 Belgian government investment, and specifically the part spent on infrastructure, is relatively low both in historical terms and compared to neighbouring countries.
 A simulation with the European Commission’s Quest III model suggests that increasing government investment permanently by 0.5% of GDP leads to a growth in GDP, private consumption and private investment.
 The impact of alternative financing mechanisms is compared.
 Finally, a budget neutral shift of investment in favour of infrastructure is found to yield significant benefits in terms of GDP and its main components already in the medium run.